-- At the end of the year, if there are excess revenues beyond what needs to be retained for reserves, these will be distributed to towns proportional to each town’s top line revenue excluding surcharges.
+- At the end of the year, if there are excess revenues beyond what needs to be retained for reserves, these will be distributed to towns with at least a 50% take rate in proportion to each town’s top line revenue excluding surcharges.

 - Finance, design, and build your independently owned fiber network within WiredWest guidelines, either with MBI or on your own.

 - Build and pay for any capital expansion (e.g., connections to new homes or developments)